telerik/ajax-docs/controls/editor/client-side-programming/events/onclientselectionchange.md

 # OnClientSelectionChange

 The OnClientSelectionChange event signals that the selection within the editor content area has changed.
+This event is one of the most widely and often fired internally events by the editor when:

+* focus the content area
+* clicking in the content area
+* selecting in the content area
+* typing
+* scrolling
+* a command is fired
+* pasting content
+* setting content

 |  **function OnClientSelectionChange(editor, args)**  |  |  |
 | ------ | ------ | ------ |